 - IP-PBX with phones, Voice Mail, and PSTN gateway

 - · Standalone controller, in conjunction with other units

 - Standalone PSTN gateway

 - Standalone Voice Mail

-- Standalone wireless gateway

 - Standalone IP network gateway

 - Standalone Teleworker gateway

 - Resilient backup controller

 The use of the LAN infrastructure and IP networking allows the units to be installed and used in a number of different configurations.
 It also allows for a more distributed architecture and dispersal of equipment compared to a more traditional central TDM PBX system.
-MiVoice Businesshas a reliable, mature call control with a large feature set enabling multiple integration possibilities with an existing installation.
+MiVoice Business has a reliable, mature call control with a large feature set enabling multiple integration possibilities with an existing installation.

 The remainder of this chapter describes typical configurations, and provides some sample configurations.
-Configuration Tablesshow the maximum capacity for each feature or resource for each type of controller.
+Configuration Tables on page 21 show the maximum capacity for each feature or resource for each type of controller.